 4. Proactively communicate the potential impact of these increases

 The potential is high to see alarming price increases in today’s market, so be sure to communicate to all leadership the forecasted increases for budgeting purposes.
+In strategic procurement management, keeping leadership informed of potential costs increases helps organizations prepare for budget impacta and avoid surprises.
 Executive management won’t want to be caught off guard, so it’s best to arm yourself with the data and present realistic scenarios.
 Additionally, you may need executives to step into some of the negotiations with strategic suppliers.

 Rising inflationary pressures are forcing enterprises, IT procurement teams, and practitioners across other procurement categories to become more strategic in how price adjustments are approached and negotiated.
-By applying a thoughtful and innovative mindset to this environment, procurement teams can minimize the impact of inflation now and into the future.
+Effective inflation management requires a thoughtful and innovative mindset that balances supplier relationships, pricing protections, and long-term cost control.
+By applying these strategies, procurement teams can minimize the impact of inflation now and into the future.

 Reach out to us today to discuss how we can help support these negotiations!